eigerco/solana-spec/implementation-details.md

 type Score = usize;
 ```
 The RCE structure contains two fields:
-* `nodes` - it is a hash map of node pubkeys and their score
+* `nodes` - it is a hash map of node public keys and their score
 * `num_upserts` - an integer value that is increased every time a new message from a given origin arrives

-When a peer sends us a message from a given origin, its score is updated in RCE, but only if it was the first or second peer that sent us this message.
+When a peer sends us a message from a given origin, its score is updated in RCE, but only if it was the first or second peer that sent us a message from this origin.

 > _Example_
 >
 > Take a look at the example from the beginning of this chapter.
 Node C would increase the score of A and B when it received the message `Ma`.
-The `num_upserts` would be also increased, but only once, just when the `Ma` came from node A as this value doesn't changes when receiving duplicates.
+The `num_upserts` would be also increased, but only once - when the `Ma` came from node A as this value doesn't changes when receiving duplicates.
 >
->Let's say there is also a node G that sends `Ma` to C, but G is the slowest one so its message comes as the last one.
-In this case G score would remain unchanged.
-The same would be for any other node sending `Ma` to C. Scores are only increased for the first two nodes that sent a given message.
+>Let's say there is also a node G that sends `Ma` to C, but G sends the message after nodes A and B. In this case G score would remain unchanged.
+The same would be for any other node sending `Ma` to C. Scores are only increased for the first two nodes that sent a message from a given origin.
 >
->So after receiving `Ma` C would have three scores stored in RCE for `Ma`: for both nodes A and B the score would be 1, for G it would be 0, and `num_upserts` would be equal 1.
+>After receiving `Ma` C would have three scores stored in RCE for the origin A: for both nodes A and B the score would be 1, for G it would be 0, and the `num_upserts` value would be 1.

 When the number of `num_upserts` reaches a defined threshold (20 currently), nodes with the lowest score will be pruned: